ShadowLeaderJordanzo/SL2Calc/README.md

     make stats influence their respective things
-        have aptitude increase invested by 1 for everything make shift click open an input value box

-    add race selection that changes bases
+        have aptitude increase invested by 1 for everything make shift click open an input value box add feature to let overflow stas so you can have - add race selection that changes bases
         add class/sub class
             add food